carrowmw/carrow.me.uk/content/about.md

 *Other Qualifications:* Certified Mental Health First Aider (MHFA England), providing essential support and fostering a positive mental health environment within the team.

 ### Experience

+**Newcastle University, School of Engineering** - Guest Lecturer

+- Gave a guest lecture about LSTMs for time series analysis to 3rd year GIS students in the School of Engineering.

+**Newcastle University, School of Engineering, School of Computing** - Graduate Teaching Assistent

+- Delivered weekly tutorial for 3rd year and masters level civil engineering students.
+- Marked and demonstrated for masters level machine-learning module recieving positive feedback for clearly explaining mathematical concepts behind deep-learning.

-**Verco Global** – Played a key role in developing data management pipelines for the real-estate team, primarily utilising PowerQuery and PowerBI.
+**Verco Global** –

+- Played a key role in developing data management pipelines for the real-estate team, primarily utilising PowerQuery and PowerBI.

 **University of Vermont** – Completed a semester abroad, acquiring a rich understanding of international engineering practices, specifically the various codes and standards prevalent in the US.